No-no77/otakucansavetheworld/_articles/hardsubs-are-unethical.md

 # Hardsubs are Unethical

-## Formalizing an alternative to hardsubs.
+## Proposing an alternative to hardsubs.

-While watching another hardcoded Nogizaka46 video I came to a realization: A lot of subtitles are lost.
-Not a matter of _will_ be lost eventually.
-Most of it **is** lost by definition.
-An example: In September 2021 a [Google Drive security update resulted in a variety of file links broken](https://support.google.com/drive/answer/10729743?hl=en).
-I can't remember the amount of times I clicked on a Google Drive link in Nogizaka46's main masterlists and found out it was broken, lost forever [^1].
-This worried me.
+While enjoying another hardcoded Nogizaka46 video, I had a realization: A significant amount of subtitles are lost.
+It's not a matter of _if_ they will be lost eventually.
+Most of them **are** lost by default.
+For instance, in September 2021, a [Google Drive security update led to numerous broken file links](https://support.google.com/drive/answer/10729743?hl=en).
+I've lost count of the times I clicked on a Google Drive link in Nogizaka46's main masterlists and found it was broken, lost forever [^1].
+This concerned me.

-Well, maybe they are not lost forever.
-Maybe someone somewhere downloaded it, and if they are some kind of data hoarder it might stay in their computer for a really, really long time, but it might never be shared again.
-It might just stay there, rotting in the sectors of someone else's hard drive somewhere.
+Perhaps they are not lost forever.
+Maybe someone somewhere downloaded it, and if they are a data hoarder, it might stay on their computer for a very long time, but it might never be shared again.
+It might just stay there, languishing in the sectors of someone else's hard drive somewhere.

-This realization then raised a question: How to fix it, or beter phrased, is it even possible to make an attempt at establishing a standardized, ethically sound approach to subtitling that ensures first and foremost longevity of the material?
+This realization then raised a question: How can we fix this, or better yet, is it even possible to attempt to establish a standardized, ethically sound approach to subtitling that ensures the longevity of the material?

-To answer this question let's first define what are hardsubs:
+To answer this question, let's first define what hardsubs are:

 Hardcoding subtitles, or hardsubbing, is a practice that involves overlaying text onto the video frames during the encoding process, resulting in a single, inseparable file.
-This process, while straightfoward and coherent if you're looking for streaming, introduces a significant risk factor: data fragility.
+This process, while straightforward and suitable for streaming, introduces a significant risk factor: data fragility.
 If the video file is lost or corrupted, the subtitles are lost as well.
-The videos are in most cases safe, we can find the raw file being illegaly distributed in j-pop related pirate torrent trackers, but as I have explained before, the risk to subtitles is not theoretical and the process of hardcoding contributes to its vulnerability.
+The videos are in most cases safe, we can find the raw file being illegally distributed in j-pop related pirate torrent trackers, but as I have explained before, the risk to subtitles is not theoretical and the process of hardcoding contributes to its vulnerability.

 Not only subjected to weak integrity, hardcoded subtitles also present a disregard for accessibility and quality control.
 They are an inherent barrier to visually impaired viewers, as unlike soft-subtitles - think of them as the opposite of hardcoded subtitles - hardsubs cannot be resized, recolored or repositioned to accommodate individual viewer needs, or read with text-to-speech applications.
 Quality control being another significant concern as once subtitles are embedded into a video, any errors in translation or timing become permanent, and the process of correcting these mistakes post-production is effectively impossible, creating a likely very compromised experience to the consumer, with no possibility of adjustment.

 But first and foremost: translating subtitles is _doujin_ [^2].
 In this context, the act of hardsubbing is in itself oxymoronic as it is inherently anti-otaku.